inczei/timesheet/README.md

 -----------

 User types:
-"superadmin" can manage all the sites, all the users "admin" per site can manage user details on the specific site, create rota, approve holiday requests and generate reports "user" can punch in/out, request holiday, check own timesheet and rota
+- "superadmin" can manage all the sites, all the users
+- "admin" per site can manage user details on the specific site, create rota, approve holiday requests and generate reports
+- "user" can punch in/out, request holiday, check own timesheet and rota

 Users can punch in/out via
 - internet browser located on the site, provided by the company
 - fingerprint reader located on the site, provided by the company
-- mobile phone application using it's GPS to locate the device position
+- mobile phone application using it's GPS to locate the device position, should use https host to access location data